Imatra: Transport

 The national road 6, running from Koskenkylä in Loviisa to Kajaani via Kouvola, Lappeenranta, and Joensuu passes through Imatra.
 Also in Imatra is a crossing point over the Russian border, which is also the ending point of primary road 62 from Mikkeli.

 The Kouvola–Joensuu railway passes through Imatra, and the Imatra railway station serves both passenger and freight transport.
 From the rail yard of this station is a fork onto the railway towards Kamennogorsk via Vyborg.
 The planning of the initiation of regular international passenger traffic between Imatra and Saint Petersburg has stopped due to Russia's war against Ukraine.

-The closest airport to Imatra is the Lappeenranta Airport, which is used by Ryanair on several routes as well as irregular passenger flights to the Canary Islands and cargo flights to Russia.
+The closest airport to Imatra is the Lappeenranta Airport, which was previously used by Ryanair on several routes.
 The Immola Airfield is also present, serving the Finnish Border Guard as well as hobbyist aviation activities.